International Driving Permit or License (IDP) in Dubai UAE

 - An International Driving Permit (IDP) is a document that says you have a valid driver's licence issued in the country where you obtained the IDP.

-- If you travel to a foreign country, unless you're sure you don't need an IDP, it is usually worthwhile to obtain one before travelling.
+- If you travel to a foreign country, unless you're sure you don't need an IDP, it could be worthwhile to obtain one before travelling, especially if going somewhere where the authorities or car rental agencies might not understand your national driving license.

 - Fake, scam, fraudulent IDPs are commonly available (and of course, not recommended).
 One giveaway is if they are called an International Driving Licence instead of a Permit.